ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/README.md

 Overall function: This node kicks off the stocking stuffing sequence.
 In addition, it is needed to identify whose present Baxter needs to search for on the table.

++ The node starts if the state of '/start/sweep' is True and Baxter moves to a set distance away from the stockings so that he can see all of the tags at once
++ When Baxter comes across an ID that is not in his "completed list" of identified presents yet, he publishes the color associated with the ID to /color_identifier and the ID to /scanned_stocking_id
++ Publishes True to /start/stockingpose in order to begin the next element in the sequence
++ Publishes False to /state/sweep in order to end the present ID search.

-Published topics:
+Published Topics:
 - `/color_identifier`
 - `/scanned_stocking_id`
 - `/start/sweep`
 - `/start/stockingpose`
 - `/baxter_movement/posestamped`

-When an ID that has not had a present associated with it yet is found

-color identifier
-scanned stocking id
-start sweep; starts off as true and changes to false at the end once stocking id is identified start stockingpose; published to true baxter movement stamped

-Subscribers:
-- `ar_pose_marker`
+Subscribed Topics:
-- `start/sweep`
+- `/ar_pose_marker`
-- `/visp_auto_tracker/object_position`
+- `/start/sweep`

 - <h4>poseusingidandqr.py